 Requirements below must be met in order to receive graduate credit (FOR545).

-documentation to indicate synthesis of the relevant literature.
+this translates to 10 - 20 double-spaced pages.
 Use the format from Soil Science Society of America

-as defined in the ESF Student Handbook Code of Conduct and the Graduate Student Policies.
+honesty as defined in the ESF Student Handbook Code of Conduct and the Graduate Student Policies.